It’s advantage H&F as Hammersmith & Fulham Council and the Lawn Tennis Association (LTA) serve up an ace of improvements to tennis in the borough.

 You can book courts at Eel Brook Common, Ravenscourt Park, South Park and Hurlingham Park in advance by using the new online booking system.
 Furthermore, in late Summer onward, a new court entry system will also be installed at these parks, which enables users to enter using a unique entry code that is sent to the player’s mobile phone, to unlock the gate.

-Register here for a free membership to make advanced court bookings for a reduced fee.
+Register for a free Tennis in H&F membership to make advanced court bookings for a reduced fee.

 The refurbishment work at Ravenscourt Park is starting in September as part of a nationwide initiative by the LTA, in partnership with local councils, to encourage more people to take up the sport.